saschanaz/ime-rs/README.md

   1. Even if the "secure mode" was a real thing, it doesn't make sense to use higher resolution based on that.
 * Locale-based sort.
 Originally [`CompareString`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-comparestringw) was used but it's currently replaced by Rust's non-locale-agnostic `str::cmp`.
 I have no example but this may affect the order in the candidate list.
 LCID/LANGID is deprecated per the comment inside winnt.h, so the implementation should be different if anyone wants to reintroduce this.

-### Doesn't work
+### Doesn't work by default

-* "Compatible with Windows Store apps"; this has been broken from the start.
-Maybe Windows decided to block old IMEs, I have no idea.
+* "Compatible with Windows Store apps": This requires the DLL to be digitally signed per [the docs](https://docs.microsoft.com/en-us/windows/apps/design/input/input-method-editors#requirements-for-imes), which this demo does not provide.

 Below is the original README of this sample.